 Proactively try to make sure underrepresented voices and perspectives feel welcome and are invited into community conversations.

 If you witness a violation of these standards, contact a Lawyerist employee, either directly or by using our contact page.
-You can also go straight to Aaron, Stephanie, or Sam.
+You can also go straight to Aaron, our CEO, at firstname.lastname@example.org or Stephanie, our President, at email@example.com.

 In some cases there may be a built-in reporting function.
 For example, our Facebook groups include the option to report inappropriate posts and comments.
 We will monitor those reports and act on them as quickly as we can.